African divination

 Divination is an attempt to form, and possess, an understanding of reality in the present and additionally, to predict events and reality of a future time.
 Divination has been practiced in African societies for millennia.
 Divination might be thought of as a social phenomenon, and is central to the lives of many in Africa.

-North Africa
+Central Africa

+Angola

+Amongst the Ambundu people, a diviner is known as a kimbanda, while they are known as an nganga amongst the Kongo people.
+In northeast Angola and neighboring regions of Zambia and the Democratic Republic of the Congo, some diviners practice basket divination.